What Was The Area Claimed By France Called

 Historical Background

 French involvement in West Africa dates back to the 17th century with the establishment of trading posts along the coast.
-However, it wasn't until the late 19th century that France began to expand its control over the interior of West Africa.
+On the flip side, it wasn't until the late 19th century that France began to expand its control over the interior of West Africa.
 Through a combination of military conquest and treaties with local rulers, France established French West Africa in 1895.

 Key Regions and Colonies